|

 historical records.

-Worshiping one god instead of several (or many) the convert to monotheist
+Worshiping one god instead of several (or many) the convert to

-often more so.
+extremistic; sometimes less so, often more so.

-After having lingered in the King's banqueting hall for so many hundreds of
+After having lingered in the King's banqueting hall for so many hundreds

-inclusive and genuine.
+is inclusive and genuine.

-Languishing for want of a fresh view of contemporary matters and
+Languishing for want of a fresh view of contemporary matters and torn

-itself today, after, perhaps, one or two short --but goodness
+after, perhaps, one or two short —but goodness knows how bloody or

 Just as the gods once became idols to be abandoned in favor of the one god,

-so let that one God in turn become Idol to be abandoned in favor of the
+so let that one God in turn become Idol to be abandoned in favor of

-Norm, the primacy of norms and values over gods and demons, in the plural
+primacy of norms and values over gods and demons, in the plural

 and in the singular.

-"Therefore, if this new doctrine brings forth anything more certain, it
+"Therefore, if this new doctrine brings forth anything more certain,

-only befits us that we should follow it."
+it only befits us that we should follow it."

-If this new doctrine brings forth anything more relevant and less untrue,
+If this new doctrine brings forth anything more relevant and less

-anything more respectful to persons and less extreme, it only befits us
+untrue, anything more respectful to persons and less extreme,

 46.LNE-58.MSE